 Registered Staff Hours

-One of the reasons this place is a strong nursing home is that it earned a very impressive inspection rating.
-In fact, inspections is its best category grade.
-In this category, we awarded it an A+.
-These inspection ratings weigh several factors, including deficiencies and federal fines.
-You can find more information about each of these issues by reviewing copies of nursing homes' inspection reports.
-Unfortunately, it doesn't look like we were able to find deficiency counts for this nursing home.
+One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
+This is simply as good as it gets in this critical category.
+Inspection ratings take several factors into consideration, including deficiencies and federal fines.
+You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
+It does not appear that we have deficiency data for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality